osamuaoki/bss/README.md

 * jobs:     list all systemd timer schedule jobs for bss
 * list:     list all snapshots
 * age:      assess aging status of all snapshots
-* backup:   backup files into this file system based on ".bss.d/.bss.list"
+* backup:   backup files into this file system based on ".backuprc"
 * filter:   create a filtered snapshot from the specified snapshot in ".bss.d/" as <specified_subvol_name>_filter
 * revert:   make snapshot <ISO_8601_date>.last and replace the subvolume at the